Honthagr/DSIA_LLM/README.md

 Repository of Nicolas CHARPENTIER E5 AIC.
+ESIEE Paris.
+2024-2025

 I'm alone on both TPs and Project.